nci/scores/README.md

 > pip install scores
 ```

-## Finding and Downloading Data
+## Finding, Downloading and Working With Data

-Other than very small files to support automated testing, this repository does not contain significant data for tutorials and demonstrations.
-The tutorials demonstrate how to easily download sample data and generate synthetic data.
+`scores` can be used with a broad variety of data sources.
+See the [Data Sources](https://scores.readthedocs.io/en/latest/data.html) page and this [tutorial](https://scores.readthedocs.io/en/latest/tutorials/First_Data_Fetching.html) for more information on finding, downloading and working with different sources of data.

 ## Acknowledging This Work